mahendarreddy9/SFTechbook/README.md

 # SFTechbook
-This is sample salesforce techbook repository
+This is sample salesforce techbook repository.
+But you have to read this manual first.